SkygearIO/skygear-doc/content/intro/getting-started.md

 $ brew install postgresql
 ```

-After the dependencies are installed, you can install Skygear Server into your system
+After installing the dependencies, you can install Skygear Server into your system
-by following these commands:
+by these commands:

 ``` bash
 $ go get github.com/SkygearIO/skygear-server